If you are planning a trip to Eastern Europe then this article is for you.

 So I decided to answer them all here, and I am certain you’ll find this helpful.

 Let’s start with the definition of Eastern European Countries.
 This really depends on how you split Europe into regions.
-You either have Western and Eastern Europe or you split them into more appropriate regions of Balkans, Baltics, Central Europe and Eastern Europe.
+You either have Western and Eastern Europe or split them into more appropriate regions of Balkans, Baltics, Central Europe and Eastern Europe.

 I have been asked these questions for many years but this year, the main reason is the war in Ukraine that has everyone worried.
 So let me answer both points: